 Our experience is that children adapt better to boarding earlier rather than later.
 Boarders always live with others their own age and, at New Hall, friendships grow quickly and last a lifetime.
-We have two houses dedicated to younger boarders and staff experienced in looking after boarders from Year 3.
+Magdalen Wing in Hawley House and Earle Wing in Petre House are dedicated to younger boarders, with staff experienced in looking after boarders from Year 3.
 You can be sure that your most treasured possession will be cared for and nurtured at New Hall.

 What sort of boarding does New Hall offer?

 At New Hall School we offer full, weekly or flexi boarding.
 All boarders from Year 10 upwards are full or weekly boarders.
 For more details, see our boarding houses page.

 How much contact do boarders have with parents?